openai/baselines/README.md

 <sup><sup>(3): Only implemented for DDPG.</sup></sup><br>
 <sup><sup>(4): Multi Processing with [MPI](https://mpi4py.readthedocs.io/en/stable/).</sup></sup><br>
 <sup><sup>(5): TODO, in project scope.</sup></sup>

+NOTE: Soft Actor-Critic (SAC) was not part of the original baselines.

 Actions ```gym.spaces```:
  * ```Box```: A N-dimensional box that containes every point in the action space.